kskim-phd/MFCN/README.md

 ## Result

-Our model achieve the following RMSE performance (mm) on:
+Our model achieve the following RMSE performance (pixels) on:

 |Method|Conventional model|     **MFCN**     |
 |:---:|:---:|:---:|